 Ellie silently takes out various enemies around the camp, and you can get a good look at the UI of The Last of Us Part 2 in the process.
 When the fighting gets going, it's clear that the melee combat has been reworked for the game since the original released back in 2013.
 This gameplay footage placed a particular emphasis on stealth.
 Ellie ran into tall grass to escape bandits, and she also hit under a van to elude pursuers, although she was then discovered when an enemy checked underneath the van, trying to find her.

 The crafting menu has also been completely retooled for The Last of Us Part 2, and it looks like Naughty Dog is trying to make it easier to craft items on the go.
-After the trailer had debuted, Laura Bailey revealed on twitter that Ellie's love interest is played by Westworld's Shannon Woodward, who joined The Last of Us Part 2 last year.
+After the trailer had debuted, it was revealed that Ellie's love interest is played by Westworld's Shannon Woodward, who joined The Last of Us Part 2 in 2018.

 The kiss caused outrage from bigots, but in the video below you can see actors Ashley Johnson and Shannon Woodward completely break down the entire scene.
 The pair talk about the challenges of getting the kiss to be so accurate, and intimate, while still in full motion capture gear.